 S – Self-assurance in the face of ambiguity.
 Practice having self-assurance even when you don’t know what to do.
 This is one of the few places where the phrase “fake it till you make it” is actually quite helpful – at least try to act self-assured, because it’ll eventually help you feel self-assured when dealing with stressful ambiguity (a phenomenon I somewhat touch on when I discuss The As If Principle here).

 P – Pure – focus PURELY within your sphere of control going forward – don’t focus outside your sphere of control by casting blame or bemoaning what’s already happened; it’s wasted effort.
 Be warned, these behaviors are oddly quite tempting, so people tend to indulge in them a lot.
 Instead JUST focus purely on solving the problem.
+Just focus PURELY on what you can control.

 R – Risk tolerance.
 Practice gently expanding your risk tolerance over time, particularly by facing gradually increasing perceived risks that don’t actually pose a significant real risk (like public speaking, or making friends with someone new).